Jimmy Webb: Singer-songwriter years, 1970–1982

 Webb's final solo album from this period, Angel Heart, was released in 1982 on Lorimar Records.
 Like its predecessor, the album drew upon the talents of top Los Angeles session musicians to produce a classic West Coast pop sound, enhanced by guest vocal harmonies by Gerry Beckley, Michael McDonald, Graham Nash, Kenny Loggins, Daryl Hall, and Stephen Bishop.
 Unlike his previous solo albums, however, Angel Heart lacked the quality material usually associated with the composer.
 Apart from "Scissors Cut" and "In Cars", which were previously recorded by Art Garfunkel, the album offered few high points, despite its polished production.
 A decade would pass before Webb released his next solo album.

 Throughout the 1970s and into the 1980s, Webb's songs continued to be recorded by some of the industry's most successful artists.
 In 1972, Jimmy Webb produced The Supremes' last album featuring Jean Terrell as lead singer, The Supremes Produced and Arranged by Jimmy Webb.
 Webb is quoted as saying he had a crush on Mary Wilson when he wrote and produced "I Keep It Hid" featuring her on lead vocals.
 In 1977, the initial release of Art Garfunkel's Watermark album consisted exclusively of songs by Webb.
 In 1978, Donna Summer's disco version of "MacArthur Park" became a multi-million selling vinyl single that was number one on the American pop music charts for three weeks.
 In 1980, Thelma Houston recorded "Before There Could Be Me", "Breakwater Cat", "Gone", "Long Lasting Love", and "What Was that Song" on her album Breakwater Cat.
 Leah Kunkel recorded "Never Gonna Lose My Dream of Love Again" and "Let's Begin" for her album I Run with Trouble.
 The latter was performed live in 1980 by the born-again Bob Dylan.
 Tanya Tucker recorded "Tennessee Woman" on her album Dreamlovers.
 And Frank Sinatra did his own cover of "MacArthur Park" on the 1980 album Trilogy: Past Present Future.

 In 1981, Art Garfunkel recorded "Scissors Cut", "In Cars", and "That's All I've Got to Say" for his album Scissors Cut, and Arlo Guthrie recorded "Oklahoma Nights" on his album Power of Love.
 In 1982, Linda Ronstadt recorded "The Moon Is a Harsh Mistress" and "Easy for You to Say" on her album Get Closer.
-That same year, Joe Cocker recorded "Just Like Always" on his album Sheffield Steel, and the Everly Brothers recorded "She Never Smiles Anymore" on their album Living Legends.
+That same year, Joe Cocker recorded "Just Like Always" on his album Sheffield Steel.